This post may contain affiliate links.Please read our disclosure policy.

 Cream Cheese Frosting:

-• 1/2 cup unsalted butter, softened
+• ยฝ cup unsalted butter, softened

-• 2 cup powdered sugar, sifted
+• 2 cups powdered sugar, sifted

-• 1 tsp vanilla extract
+• 1 teaspoon vanilla extract

-• 16 oz cream cheese
+• 16 oz block of cream cheese

 Instructions

-• Preheat oven to 350°F (180°C).
-Spray two 9-inch cake pans with nonstick spray.
+• Preheat oven to 350ยฐF (180ยฐC).
+Grease two 9-inch cake pans and put a parchment round in the bottom of each pan.
 Set aside.

-• In another large bowl whisk together eggs, applesauce, oil, vanilla extract, brown sugar, and granulated sugar.
+• In another large bowl, whisk together eggs, applesauce, oil, vanilla extract, brown sugar, and granulated sugar.
 Mix with a whisk until no brown sugar lumps remain and the mixture is well combined.

 • Add dry ingredients to the wet ingredients and mix until just combined.